 Predicted Distributions Explorer

-We made our neural network and Monte Carlo next lets us explore the results.
-This simulation tool examines what crop insurance outcomes might look like in the future given what our model learned.
+Having made our neural network, Monte Carlo next examines what crop insurance outcomes might look like in the future given what our model learned.
 This lets us calculate loss frequency and severity, revealing how often we expect claims in the future.
 While running these trials, we can also incorporate neural network uncertainty.

 Details about the simulations